 Anxiety in your dog can be displayed in a number of ways or behaviors.
-Here are some which you may be experiencing in your pet and you may be unaware that they could be anxiety manifestations:
+Here are some examples.
+Many owners are unaware that they could be anxiety manifestations:

 - Excessive barking or howling

-- Inappropriate elimination (urination and defecation) doesn’t always mean that housebreaking training didn’t work
+- Inappropriate elimination (urination and defecation).
+This doesn’t always mean that housebreaking training didn’t work

 - Scratching, digging or other types of destruction

 - Escaping the crate or garden

 Some of the side effects of the anxiety medication can include:

 - Irregularities in heart rate

 - Increased levels of anxieties/stress levels

 - Bowel and urinary changes (either increasing or decreasing in frequency, changes in consistency, etc)